 Poliquit was a UAAP Standout in 5000m and 10000m.
 His meteoric rise saw him become the 2014 and 2015 Milo Marathon Champion.
 However, in the 2015 SEA Games in Singapore.

 The Master collapsed, unable to finish the race, his dreams of SEA Games glory gone.
 Later that year, he was axed from the team.
 Despite this, he bears no ill will towards the PATAFA.

-Although life has been tough for Poliquit, he has some hope of a come back in 2018.
+Although life has been tough for Poliquit, he has some hope of a comeback in 2018.

-One of the great characters of the Sport.
+One of the great characteristics of the Sport.
 You can tell by sitting down with Rafael Poliquit that he lives and breathes the sport of road running, and you will struggle to find few truly as very passionate and emotional about what exactly it means to them.

 PA: ok, man

 PA: Question 1: Mr. Poliquit, what has the master been up to after he was no longer part of the national team?